fortinmike/git-multirepo/README.md

 ## Limitations

-- This tool should be considered beta at the moment.
+- This tool should be considered beta at the moment (but it's getting pretty stable).
 - The tracked project and its dependencies must live beside each other on disk.
 - You must install the tool on your CI server (`gem install git-multirepo`) and perform a `multi install --ci` to checkout dependencies prior to building.